‘a new Tim Rice’

 ‘speaks about loving despair with humour and honesty’

 ‘glittering musical talent Marcus Reeves is about to make his mark’

 Marcus has performed at venues and festivals across the UK including:

-Tate Britain, Royal Vauxhall Tavern, The Cochrane Theatre, Rich Mix, Birmingham Pride, The Cockpit Theatre, Phoenix Artists Club, Leicester Square Theatre, Hoxton Hall, Purcell Room, Royal Festival Hall, Charing Cross Theatre, St Davids Hall (Cardiff), Secombe Theatre, Bethnal Green Working Mens Club, Madame JoJo’s, The Black Cap, Glasgow School of Art, Summer Rites, Soho Theatre, HowTheLightGetsIn, Hill Street Theatre (Edinburgh), Chats Palace, Hackney Empire Studio, Stanley Halls, Contact (Manchester), Lion & Unicorn, Chelsea Theatre, Stanley Halls, Rosemary Branch, Earl Haig Hall, The Troubadour, Drill Hall, Twentieth Century Theatre, Junction (Cambridge), The Glory, Arcola Theatre, London Pride.
+Tate Britain, Royal Vauxhall Tavern, The Cochrane Theatre, Rich Mix, Birmingham Pride, The Cockpit Theatre, Phoenix Artists Club, Leicester Square Theatre, Hoxton Hall, Purcell Room, Hope and Anchor, Royal Festival Hall, Charing Cross Theatre, St Davids Hall (Cardiff), Secombe Theatre, Bethnal Green Working Mens Club, Madame JoJo’s, The Black Cap, Glasgow School of Art, Summer Rites, Soho Theatre, HowTheLightGetsIn, Hill Street Theatre (Edinburgh), Chats Palace, Birmingham Hippodrome, Hackney Empire Studio, Stanley Halls, Contact (Manchester), Lion & Unicorn, Chelsea Theatre, Stanley Halls, Rosemary Branch, Earl Haig Hall, London Wonderground, The Troubadour, Gladstone Arms, Drill Hall, Twentieth Century Theatre, O2 Islington 2, Junction (Cambridge), The Glory, Arcola Theatre, London Pride.

 He has written articles for Time Out, Beige and Polari Magazine and with live performances, readings and screenings of his work at venues including BAC, the Kings Head and the ICA, Marcus has established a firm reputation as a versatile man of words and music.

 ‘a Jacques Brelesque, scene queen supreme... definitely a talent to watch!’